exposit/pythia-oracle/HELP.md

 Displays between 1 and 10 character sheets (depending on config setting).

-If the sheet has a Nick", "NN", or "Name" tagged field, that field will be used for the title of the sheet.
+If the sheet has a "Nick", "NN", or "Name" tagged field, that field will be used for the title of the sheet.

 "Random Major" defaults to looking at all "Name" tagged fields across all character sheets and returning one.

 You can also set other parameters in the config.
-One is "half_size_rows", which controls how many of rows with four boxes (two key-value pairs) show, and style, which determines if it's a kind of traditional D&D style sheet (space for name, class, attributes) or a more narrative one (name, description, and a bunch of titled boxes).
+One is "half_size_rows", which controls how many of rows with four boxes (two key-value pairs for attributes like Dex, Cha, Str, and so on) show, and style, which determines if it's a kind of traditional D&D style sheet (space for name, class, attributes) or a more narrative one (name, description, and a bunch of titled boxes).

 ### Left Stack